theTSLC/angular_progressive_web_app/README.md

 # angular_progressive_web_app
-A modern SEO friendly Progressive Web App made with Angular7, TypeScript, and Express
+A modern, SEO friendly Progressive Web App made with Angular7, TypeScript, and Express.

+The app is a [simple shopping site](https://pwa-store-vouirzqive.now.sh/) that displays items, prices, and details.

 #### Lighthouse Scores:
   * 100 Progressive Web App